Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-08-29-wrapper-deferral.md

 Four predictions were recorded before this was measured.
 Two held: that the costly diamond row would fall to parity with the costly chain row, and that the single-path row was the one to watch.
 Two failed, both because they ignored an analysis made two days earlier in this same work — that deferral suppresses the boundary event and leaves the redundant internal recompute alone. `DiamondChange` and its allocation were predicted to fall; the join still evaluates twice and still boxes twice, so neither did.

 A fifth prediction, that the `Interlocked.Exchange` pair accounted for most of the rent, was wrong by a factor of four.

+Three more were recorded before the symmetry work was measured and all three held: that merging the changing channel would cost on the shared-node fan-out and nowhere else, that the flag would recover it in full, and that the allocation savings would survive the flag because they came from the field rather than the walk.
+The pattern across all eight is that predictions about *where* a cost falls have been reliable and predictions about *how a cost decomposes* have not.

 One benchmark run showed a suspiciously low mean on `CostlyDiamondChange` with a standard deviation eighty times its sibling's.
 The question that mattered was not whether the number was noisy but whether some fraction of propagations were skipping a notification, and a benchmark cannot answer that. `DiamondNotifiesOncePerChangeAcrossManyChanges` asserts one notification per change across a hundred thousand changes; it passes, and the dispersion did not reproduce.